 - 1940 - 1949

-- Even though the Puyallup Fair survived the first World War, the Fair directors had no choice but to close the Fair during World War II.
+- Even though the Puyallup Fair survived World War I, Fair directors had no choice but to close The Fair during World War II.

 - An army unit occupied the grounds from December 1942 to March 1943.
-During the month of May in 1942 the Fairgrounds became a relocation center for Japanese-Americans.
-Barbed wire fences and search lights surrounded the Fairgrounds.
-The Fairgrounds were renamed the Puyallup Assembly Center and was a temporary shelter for 7,390 Japanese-Americans.
+During the month of May 1942, the fairgrounds became an incarceration camp for 7,390 Japanese-Americans.
+Barbed wire fences and search lights surrounded the fairgrounds.
 In September of 1942, the Japanese-Americans were sent to other locations, and the camp was torn down.
-Then, the Fairgrounds were occupied by the U.S. Army 943rd Signal Service Battalion until they were transferred to Fort Lewis in December.
-From this time until the end of World War II, the Fairgrounds remained closed.
+The fairgrounds were occupied by the U.S. Army 943rd Signal Service Battalion until they were transferred to Fort Lewis in December.
+From that time until the end of World War II, the fairgrounds remained closed.

-- It took a lot of patience, cleaning-up, and hard work to get the Fair ready to open again.
+- It took a lot of patience, cleaning-up, and hard work to get The Fair ready to open again.
 The first postwar Fair took place in September of 1946.
-People were eager to get out and enjoy themselves again in the family atmosphere that the Fair provided.
-As a result, the Fair set the record for a single day's attendance at 100,000 people in 1946.

 - 1950 - 1959